joao-oak/Database-Grades/README.md

 - Assure that a we can not insert in the databases, exam that are not related to a specific course.
 For that a list of the related exam for each course should be provided.

-**Contribution of each student in the project:**

-The contribution of each student in the project in presented in a range from 0 to 100% representing the effort that each one made:

-- Abílio Neves - up200000406 : 100%

-- João Carvalho - up201507023 : 100%

-- Md.
-Wakil Ahmad - up202109215 : 100%

-- Silvia Tavares - up202204392 : 100%